andreioprisor/consite_public/README.md

 The system includes a sophisticated Parser module (`invoice_parser/`) that processes documents through a three-step pipeline:

 1. **Text Extraction**:
-   Identifies and extracts text boxes along with their bounding boxes from PDF documents.
+   Identifies and extracts text boxes along with their bounding boxes, fonts and sizes from each page of the PDF documents.

 2. **Alignment Retention Algorithm**:
    Applies a proprietary algorithm to assemble the extracted text into a string that maintains the original PDF alignment.
+   This algorithm processes and clusters the original lines from the PDF by analyzing the positioning, font styles, and text sizes.
+It detects table-like structures by identifying deviations from the median alignment of text elements.
+Using this information, the algorithm reconstructs a "painted string" that preserves the document's original layout and alignment.

-3. **LLM Inference**:
+4. **LLM Inference**:
    Utilizes inference on a fine-tuned LLAMA 3.1 model to extract key fields from the structured text into JSON format.
    The extracted output looks like this: